paulosales/tetris/README.md

 ## Code formatting and linting

-We have eslint and prettier configured to provides code pattern checking and code formatting.
+We have Eslint and Prettier configured to provides code pattern checking and code formatting.

 To check code pattern adherence type: